Your Teabags Might Be Killing You

 Buy tea brands that are transparent about what their teabags are made of since it’s difficult for you to judge the material yourself.

-For example, Brain Tea teabags are non-GMO, eco-friendly, 100% biodegradable PLA from natural fibers, free from allergy, bleach, heavy metals, chemicals, and toxins.
+For example, Brain Tea teabags are non-GMO, eco-friendly, 100% biodegradable PLA from natural fibers, and free from allergy, bleach, heavy metals, chemicals, and toxins.

 References